Divya26101993/Active-directory-setup-on-windows-server-2022/README.md

 Now, we’re going to install Active Directory.
 To start, go to Server Manager, which is the page that appeared when you logged in.

 In the top right corner, click Manage and then select Add Roles and Features.
-The screen below will open click Next
+The screen below will open click **Next**

 ![Image](https://github.com/user-attachments/assets/058b482f-126a-4ecf-b206-849f7cf11e52)

-In the next screen, select Role-based or feature-based installation and click Next.
+In the next screen, select Role-based or feature-based installation and click **Next**.

 ![Image](https://github.com/user-attachments/assets/651fc491-90c6-486a-bc4d-1c854254fca0)

-In the Server Selection screen, leave everything set to default and click Next
+In the Server Selection screen, leave everything set to default and click **Next**

 ![Image](https://github.com/user-attachments/assets/d16ba9e9-bf03-4450-adc7-254e6e2b545a)